-The CSU Dependent Care Reimbursement Account (DCRA), a voluntary benefit for eligible employees, offers you the ability to pay for eligible out-of-pocket dependent care expenses with pre-tax dollars.
+The CSU Dependent Care Reimbursement Account (DCRA), a voluntary benefit for eligible employees, offers you the ability to pay for eligible out-of-pocket dependent care expenses with pretax dollars.
 If you enroll in the plan, the contributions you make to your account are deducted from your pay before federal, state and FICA taxes are calculated.
-Your taxable income is reduced, and consequently, your taxable income reflected on your annual W-2 statement is reduced.
-Expenses eligible to be reimbursed from the Dependent Care Reimbursement Account include certain expenses for dependent care if the care is required in order for you (your spouse or domestic partner) to work.
+Your taxable income is reduced and, consequently, your taxable income reflected on your annual W-2 statement is reduced.
+Expenses eligible to be reimbursed from the Dependent Care Reimbursement Account include certain expenses for dependent care if the care is required so that you (your spouse or domestic partner) can work.
 The "Eligible Expenses" section of this brochure provides more information on reimbursable expenses.

-DCRA plan enrollment is based on calendar year from January 1-December 31.
+DCRA plan enrollment is based on a calendar year, from January 1 through December 31.

-Please Note: If you wish to participate in this plan, you must enroll each year you want to participate because your annual enrollment will not automatically renew.
+Please note: You must enroll each year if you wish to participate in this plan.
+Your annual enrollment will not automatically renew.

-The annual open enrollment period is normally September-October.
-The effective date of the plan coverage will be January 1-December 31 of the following year.
+The annual open enrollment period is usually held through select dates from September to October.
+The effective dates of the plan coverage will be January 1 through December 31 of the following year.